ninaricci29/CSC290Pacdude/README.md

 - You win the game by achieving a score of 4.0.
 - You lose the game if the player character touches a ghost.
 - The ghosts will chase the player around the map for the duration of the game.

+## Authors

+POSt-man was created as the final project for the second year course CSC290 at the University of Toronto Mississauga.
+The authors for POSt-Man include:

+-	Patrick Yevych
+-	Nina Ricci Lu
+- Mayra Nihal
+-	Alex Quach
+- Saad Qadri

 ## Addendum